History of early British contacts with China to 1700

 First UK-China conflict

 Weddell withdrew “expelled in all haste, in a manner perforce, out of the City and Country, even by Fire and Sword as one may well say”.
 He had failed just like Newbery blaming the machinations of the Portuguese: “the [Portuguese] Governor, from the very first day, adopted every available means to prevent these English interlopers from securing any trade”.
-The Portuguese were firmly entrenched at Macau and they managed to co-exist with peaceful relations with China for nearly 500 years.
+The Portuguese ➚ were firmly entrenched at Macau and they managed to co-exist with peaceful relations with China for the next 500 years.

 No further attempt to use armed might to force Chinese into negotiation occurred before the Opium Wars two hundred years later.
-A single ship the ‘Delight’ was sent by the East India Company in 1685 to attempt to start trade at Xiamen but was once again rebuffed.
+A single ship the ‘Delight’ was sent by the East India Company ➚ in 1685 to attempt to start trade at Xiamen but was once again rebuffed.
 In 1670-83 the company did manage to set up a trading station on Taiwan when under the control of Ming loyalist Koxinga (Zheng Chenggong) before it was conquered by the Qing but this did not engage in direct mainland Chinese trade.

 Early China experts

 There was a contrasting side to Sino-British relations.
 Merchant adventurers like Weddell had no interest in Chinese history, language and culture.
-European intellectuals on the other hand remained intrigued by all they had heard from the promising Jesuit mission to Beijing (1601-61).
+European intellectuals on the other hand were intrigued by all they had heard from the promising Jesuit mission to Beijing (1601-61).
 The influential thinker Sir Francis Bacon (1561-1626) made a few wise remarks about China.
-I am indebted to Professor Frodsham (Murdoch University, Australia) for bringing to my attention the candidate for the first true sinophile in Britain: John Webb (1611-72).
+I am indebted to Professor Frodsham ➚ (Murdoch University, Australia) for bringing to my attention the candidate for the first true sinophile in Britain: John Webb (1611-72).

 John Webb was born in Somerset and rose to be a leading architect.
-For the rebuilding of London after the great fire of 1666 Webb was pipped at the post of chirf architect by Sir Christopher Wren.
+For the rebuilding of London after the great fire of 1666 Webb was pipped at the post of chief architect by Sir Christopher Wren.
 He seems to have been peeved by this and retired back to Somerset and turned his brilliant mind to other things.
 He decided to avidly study whatever he could find out about China.
 At the time little was written in English, he had to read the reports of the Jesuit Beijing mission in Latin, French and German.

 John Webb never visited China and never mastered the Chinese language and yet made some astute judgments about Chinese culture.
-He was a great fan of all things Chinese.
+He became a fanatic of all things Chinese.
 He believed their system of government was superior and especially their system of Confucian ethics.
 His writings concentrated on the language which was still only gradually being deciphered in the west.
 Many thought the characters bore a resemblance to Hebrew.
-Webb, like his contemporaries looked to the Bible for the history of ancient days and an explanation of the world.
+Webb, like his contemporaries looked to the Bible for the history of ancient days and an understanding of the world.
 He believed that the Chinese people must, like all people, be descended from Adam.
 How could the Chinese still use an ancient language that, according to the reports of the Jesuits, was at least three thousand years old?
-Webb’s answer was ingenious, Noah’s ark came to rest in China and the Chinese language was the primal language that was originally spoken by all the people of the world prior to the creation of many languages at the Tower of Babel .
-His argument was set out in his book ‘An Historical Essay endeavoring upon a probability that the language of the empire of China is the Primitive Language’ is supported by the Chinese records of a great flood at the time of Emperor Yao.
+Webb’s answer was ingenious, Noah’s Ark came to rest in China and the Chinese language was the primal language that was originally spoken by all the people of the world prior to the creation of many languages at the Tower of Babel ➚.
+His argument was set out in his book ➚ ‘An Historical Essay endeavoring upon a probability that the language of the empire of China is the Primitive Language’ is supported by the Chinese records of a great flood at the time of Emperor Yao.
 The reports of the Jesuits told of a peaceful and prosperous country which seemed in many ways superior to Europe.
 A country that had remained ‘true’ to the Biblical tradition since Adam held great excitement to John and his colleagues.
 There was a problem with dates though - the time of Emperor Yao was set at c.
 2300BCE while the Biblical flood was computed as slightly earlier (2349BCE).
 At this time the accuracy of Chinese dates was questioned while in fact we know they were pretty accurate.

-The mantle of top sinologist in Britain passed to Thomas Hyde (1636-1703) and Sir William Temple (1628-99).
+The mantle of top sinologist in Britain passed to Thomas Hyde ➚ (1636-1703) and Sir William Temple ➚ (1628-99).
 Sir William Temple is said to be ‘the first English man of letters to be influenced by Confucian thought’ and his main contribution was in the arts and philosophic circles.
-His love of Chinese garden design led him to introduce the term ‘Sharawadgi’ and this design became highly fashionable.
+His love of Chinese garden design led him to introduce the term ‘Sharawadgi ➚’ and this design became highly fashionable.

 In 1685 the Jesuits had brought back to Europe a Chinese convert: Shen Fuzong (c.
-1658-91) .
+1658-91) ➚.
 He made a tour of European cities and was greatly feted by King James II and Loius XIV.
-His portrait, painted by Sir Godfrey Kneller was so admired by the king that he had it hung in his bedroom.
-In 1687 Shen worked with Thomas Hyde at the Bodleian Library , Oxford conversing in Latin as their only shared language.
+His portrait, painted by Sir Godfrey Kneller ➚ was so admired by the king that he had it hung in his bedroom.
+In 1687 Shen worked with Thomas Hyde at the Bodleian Library ➚, Oxford conversing in Latin as their only shared language.
 Shen was able to explain the content of a hundred or so books in Chinese that had already been collected but had not yet been deciphered.
 'Michael' Shen produced translations into Chinese of the Lord's Prayer, the Ten Commandments and the Creed.
 The correspondence from 1687-88 between Hyde and Fuzong has survived.
 Thomas Hyde produced the first catalog of books held at the Bodleian library; he became the first British person to understand written Chinese.

 At this time the interest in Chinese culture throughout Europe was insatiable, the ‘Analects of Confucius’ first became widely available in Latin in 1687.
 Chief of the continental sinophiles must be Gottfried Leibniz who knew of Webb’s work and carried admiration of Chinese culture to new heights.